 July 26th – Ken Davis Band at Shadle Park

-SCRAPS offered to host a booth, as well as COPS N
+SCRAPS offered to host a booth, as well as COPS NW

-Community Engagement Grant: Community Engagement Grant funds are available for promoting neighborhood involvement in activities.
+Community Engagement Grant: Community Engagement Grant funds are available from the CA ($550 per NC) for promoting neighborhood involvement in activities.
 Motion to pay $500 to Nicole Lewis Band and remaining $50 for promotional items like brochures or magnets.
 Motion seconded and approved by vote.

-Community Assembly
+Community Assembly/ Community Development:

-Fran Tuesday March 20th .
+1. Fran announced a training and orientation for Community Assembly to be held Tuesday March 20th , 6 p.m, West Central Community Center.

-2. Plan ommission applications available on the city website.
+2. The CA Liaison position to the Plan Commission is vacant; applications available on the city website.

 3. City plans to receive federal money from HUD this year.
 Each neighborhood allocation will be proportionate to income.
 Next year we will move to a district-wide model.
 We are in District 3.
 Each neighborhood council will send leadership to the District.
 Our district might receive approximately $100,000 for community projects.

-Office of Neighborhood Services (ONS)
+Office of Neighborhood Services (ONS):

-Jason Ruffing ONS Code Enforcement was present to provide information and answer questions.
+Jason Ruffing, ONS & Code Enforcement was present to provide information and answer questions.
 He can be contacted at jruffing@spokanecity.org

-Rod Minarik Office of Neighborhood Services is retiring at the end of March He s a advocate for the council system and neighborhoods.
+Rod Minarik, Office of Neighborhood Services, is retiring at the end of March.
+He has served 22 years as a program coordinator, and a strong advocate for the council system and neighborhoods.
 He will be missed.

 Urban Forestry is giving away free trees to the public.
 Information will be available at next meeting.
 Contact is Angel Spann at aspann@spokanecity.org.

-Monroe Street project scheduled April-Oct in stages.
+The Monroe Street renovation project scheduled for April-October, and construction will take place in stages.

-Spokane Matters 2.0 launch March 29th 2-4 pm at West Central Community Center. is a model for stakeholders anddepartments.
+Spokane Matters 2.0 launch is March 29th 2-4 pm, at West Central Community Center.
+This is a collaborative model for problem-solving issues directly with stakeholders and city departments.

-Planning:
+Neighborhood Planning:

-Jeff Stevens is recruiting stakeholders to participate in a year planning process.
+Jeff Stevens is recruiting stakeholders to participate in a two year planning process focusing on the Shadle Center.
 Contact Jeff if interested.
 First meeting TBA.

-Traffic Safety:
+Traffic / Safety:

-Jeff several Traffic Calming projects
+Jeff reported on several Traffic Calming projects:

-Illegal left turn at TJ Meenach: Project postponed due to construction and deadline to apply for funds passed.
+Illegal left turn at TJ Meenach: Project postponed due to construction, and deadline to apply for funds passed.

-“Safe Routes to School” proposal for sidewalks on Nettleton from Northwest B to Garland. o deadline to submit applications.
+“Safe Routes to School” proposal for sidewalks on Nettleton from Northwest Boulevard to Garland.
+There is no deadline to submit applications.
 Jeff is gathering data for the application to submit this summer.

-Speeding on Belt: Resident reports submitting complaint on the City phone line about speeding and accidents on Belt between Garland and Wellesley. he did not receive a response.
+Speeding on Belt: Resident reports submitting complaint on the City phone line about speeding and accidents on Belt between Garland and Wellesley.
+States he did not receive a response.
 Suggestion is to call 311 or Streets Department Communication Number (509) 625-7733.

 Northwest Neighborhood Association proposed a 20 mph year round speed limit on Belt in 2009.
 Proposal to the City resulted in only a summer time 20mph speed limit.

-The PeTT on Tuesday March 27th discuss a proposal to implement 20 mph speed limits near all public parks year round.
+The Pedestrian, Traffic & Transportation Committee (PeTT) is conducting a “summit” on Tuesday March 27th to discuss a proposal to implement 20 mph speed limits near all public parks year round.
 Jeff may attend.

-Victor Frazier asked for a “straw vote” of in attendance regarding support for a year round speed limit of 20 mph near parks.
+Victor Frazier asked for a “straw vote” of those in attendance regarding support for a year round speed limit of 20 mph near parks.
 It was widely supported by those in attendance, with only one person opposed.

-Transitions pdate
+Transitions’ Cottage Project Update:

-Guest speaker: John Chapman from Community Frameworks discussed the Transitions Cottage Housing developmenthey are the property development .
+Guest speaker: John Chapman from Community Frameworks discussed the Transitions Cottage Housing development; they are the property development company.

-roject at Fairview and Hemlock units be owned by Transitions and managed by Spokane Housing Authority.
+This 24 unit cottage style low-income housing project is located at Fairview and Hemlock The units will be owned by Transitions and managed by Spokane Housing Authority.